-The Senior Pastor role at Central Church of Christ Lethbridge is responsible for the preaching and teaching ministry of the congregation.
-The Lead Pastor is the senior staff member (and currently the only paid staff member) of the church and, following the elder governance model in place at DACC, reports
+The Lead Pastor role at Douglas Avenue Christian Church is responsible for the preaching and teaching ministry of the congregation.
+The Lead Pastor is the senior staff member of the church and, following the elder governance model in place at DACC, reports

-The Senior Pastor will be a visionary who can both lead, and delegate to, the other leaders in the congregation in fulfilling CCCL’s mission.
-The Senior Pastor is a member of the Board of Servants team, and will work collaboratively with the Chairman of
+The Lead Pastor will be a visionary who can both lead, and delegate to, the other leaders in the congregation in fulfilling DACC’s mission.
+The Lead Pastor is a member of the Eldership team, and will work collaboratively with the Elders and the Executive

-There are some key requirements from the Senior Pastor that are “must haves” in order to fulfill our vision for CCCL: a strong ability to preach God’s truth in love while at the same time emphasizing God’s grace, a passion for evangelism, and a developer
+There are two key requirements from the Lead Pastor that are “must haves” in order to fulfill our vision for DACC: a strong ability to preach God’s truth in love while at the same time emphasizing God’s grace, and a passion for evangelism.
+The Word of

-We believe evangelism must be the primary focus of our Senior Pastor and we require someone driven with the passion for reaching the lost.
-This passion for evangelism will be most effective when the members of the congregation are on fire for Christ and
+We believe evangelism must be the primary focus of our Lead Pastor and we require someone driven with the passion for reaching the lost.
+This passion for evangelism will be most effective when the members of the congregation are on fire for Christ and excited

-excited about growing spiritually.
+about growing spiritually.
 We believe authentic and contagious evangelism comes as a natural outpouring of believers’ excitement about what they’ve discovered in Jesus.
-Preaching that is based on the truth of God’s word and applicable to peoples’
+Preaching that is based on the truth of God’s word and applicable to peoples’ lives will

 The effective Lead Pastor will achieve the following goals during the first 24-months of work:

-- Provide spiritual leadership for the entire church, future staff, leadership, and ministry teams.
+- Provide spiritual leadership for the entire church, staff, leadership, and ministry teams.

 - Deliver biblically accurate and culturally relevant messages in weekend services.

-- Renew the passion for reaching those who do not know Christ, leading to an increasing number of people crossing the line of faith to follow Jesus at CCCL.
+- Renew the passion for reaching those who do not know Christ, leading to an increasing number of people crossing the line of faith to follow Jesus at DACC.

 - Develop a clear spiritual path for moving believers to maturity in Christ using the Willow Creek Spiritual Continuum and Reveal surveys of DACC members as guideposts, with emphasis on:

 - Evaluating the current spiritual vitality of the congregation

-- Recommending Bible study material for individuals and groups relevant to their place of spiritual giftedness
+- Recommending Bible study material for individuals and groups relevant to their place on the Spiritual Continuum

 - Leading the 1-to-3 mentorship model for discipling others

-- Cultivate a desire in members for stewardship of resources (financial, time, and talent) resulting in increased giving and volunteerism.
-This person must set the example in all three of these areas.
+- Cultivate a desire in members for stewardship of resources (financial, time, and talent), resulting in increased giving and volunteerism.

-- Develop a healthy and productive working relationship with the Board of Servants of CCCL.
+- Develop a healthy and productive working relationship with the Eldership of DACC.

-- Connect relationally and strategically with other independent Christian churches in the City of Lethbridge, Churches of Christ in southern Alberta, as well as Alberta Bible College faculty and staff in Calgary.
-See http://www.abccampus.ca/ for more on
+- Connect relationally and strategically with other independent Christian churches in the Maritimes, as well as Maritime Christian College faculty and staff.

 The Lead Pastor should have the following characteristics: